dscyrescotti/ContributorUI/README.md

 **ContributorUI**  welcomes all developers to contribute if you have any idea to enhance and open an issue if you encounter any bug.

+## 📢 Discussions
+Please feel free to share your feedback or ideas on **ContributorUI** by visiting the [Discussion Page](https://github.com/dscyrescotti/ContributorUI/discussions) for the project.
+We are always eager to hear from users like you.
+Additionally, if you have used **ContributorUI** in your project, we would love to know more about your experience!
+Please share your projects using **ContributorUI** under [Projects Using ContributorUI](https://github.com/dscyrescotti/ContributorUI/discussions/categories/projects-using-contributorui) category so that we can compile a list of projects and add it on **README.md**.
+Thank you for your support!

 ## © License

 **ContributorUI** is available under the MIT license.
 See the  [LICENSE](https://github.com/dscyrescotti/ContributorUI/blob/main/LICENSE)  file for more info.